oleksii-suprun/klipper-voron24-300/doc/can0_setup_guide.md

 ip link show can0

 # Configure CAN interface manually (temporary)
+sudo ip link set can0 down
-sudo ip link set can0 type can bitrate 1000000 sudo ip link set up can0 sudo ip link set can0 txqueuelen 1024
+sudo ip link set can0 type can bitrate 1000000 sample-point 0.875 sudo ip link set can0 up sudo ip link set can0 txqueuelen 1024

 # Verify CAN is working